skim-rs/skim/README.md

 > Life is short, skim!

 Half of our life is spent on navigation: files, lines, commands… You need skim!
-It is a general fuzzy finder that saves you time.
+It's a general fuzzy finder that saves you time.

 [![skim demo](https://asciinema.org/a/pIfwazaM0mTHA8F7qRbjrqOnm.svg)](https://asciinema.org/a/pIfwazaM0mTHA8F7qRbjrqOnm)

 skim provides a single executable: `sk`.
-Basically anywhere you would want to use `grep`, try `sk` instead.
+Anywhere you would want to use `grep`, try `sk` instead!

 # Table of contents